 Instead of using radiography to visualize and analyze potential physiological issues, a radiation therapist uses radiation directly as a form of treatment.
 Usually part of a team of caretakers, this type of profession is somewhat exclusive to oncology (the study of cancers), since this is where such treatment options are utilized extensively.

-Because of the potentially dangerous nature of radiation itself, surveillance and monitoring is also part of what radiation therapists do.
-They watch out for possible complications, and monitor their patients if there would be any unusual actions or activities.
+Because of the potentially dangerous nature of radiation itself, surveillance and monitoring are also part of what radiation therapists do.
+They watch out for possible complications and monitor their patients if there would be any unusual actions or activities.

 Lastly, there is also a stronger emotional requirement factor for this type of job.
 Much like end-of-life caregivers, radiation therapists always have to deal with the (considerable) possibility of premature death, due to the still-unpredictable nature of cancer diseases.